sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

 COS can also generate [management](/docs/services/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-mngt) and [data](/docs/services/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-data) events.
 These events are optional and location-based.

-To monitor management events from actions on {{site.data.keyword.cos_full_notm}} (COS) buckets, you must create buckets in [(COS) EU managed locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed) and you must configure the bucket to forward events to the {{site.data.keyword.at_short}} instance in Frankfurt.
+To monitor management events from actions on {{site.data.keyword.cos_full_notm}} (COS) buckets, you must create buckets in [(COS) EU-supported locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed) and you must configure the bucket to forward events to the {{site.data.keyword.at_short}} instance in Frankfurt.
 If you also want to monitor data events, you must configure the bucket to enable data events.

 In summary, you must configure each bucket to enable collection and forwarding of bucket events to an {{site.data.keyword.at_short}} instance.
-Therefore, to keep all events in an EU managed location, you must configure your buckets to collect and forward events to the {{site.data.keyword.at_short}} instance in the Frankfurt location.
+Therefore, to keep all events in an EU-supported location, you must configure your buckets to collect and forward events to the {{site.data.keyword.at_short}} instance in the Frankfurt location.